sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/getting_started_v2.md

 1. Format a microSD card with either **exFAT** or **FAT32** file system and insert it into the SidecarTridge Multidevice board.

-2. Plug the SidecarTridge Multidevice into the **cartridge port** of your Atari ST series computer.
+2. Plug the SidecarTridge Multidevice into the **cartridge port** of your Atari 16/32 series computer.

-3. Power on the Atari ST computer.
+3. Power on the Atari 16/32 computer.

 4. The Booster app will automatically start in **Factory (Fabric) mode**, showing the following message on screen: